Almost everyone purchasing a vacation home is familiar with the term “Timeshare,” but perhaps less familiar with Fractional Ownership.

 Control of most timeshares remains with the project developer or hotel operator, who consider timeshare buyers as yearly guests, not as property owners.
 As a result, the project developer has little incentive to maintain high standards once the project has been sold out.

-Another benefit of fractional ownership is the vacation home preparation provided by the management company.
+Another benefit of fractional ownership is the service provided by the management company.
 The staff can get to know owners.
 They can prepare the home according to owner preferences, including personal touches such as putting up family pictures and concierge services like filling the refrigerator with food before arrival.

 Timeshares are usually limited to housekeeping.

-Owners of both timeshares and fractional vacation properties can deposit their weeks to vacation elsewhere.
+Owners of both timeshares and fractional vacation properties can usually deposit their weeks to vacation elsewhere.

 Number of Owners Per Unit